Chih-Che-Fang/MyBookStore2/docs/design.md

 <br />

 # Design Tradeoffs
+## Primary-Backup Replication Protocol V.S Local-Write Protocol
+We must choose one replication protocol for replication consistency.
+The pros of primary-backup protocol are:
+1. Easier to implement and guarantee sequential consistency

+The cons of primary-backup protocol are:
+1. Primary perform all updates and may become bottleneck
+2. Block on write until all replicas are notified, potential to increase write latency

+I finally choose primary-backup replication.
+The reason is that this allows me to gurantee consistency and prevent race condition easier under multiple clients enviornments.
+However, the cost is that primary may become bottleneck and increasing on write latency.

+## Round-Robin Load Balancing V.S Weighted Round-Robin Load Balancing
+To imeplemnt load-blancer, we must choose one load-balancing algorithms.
+The pros of round-robin are:
+1.Very easy to implement
+The cons of round-robin algorithm are:
+1.If each backend replication have different computing power and network capability, we cannot optimize the workload to each server based on replication capability

+I finally chose round-robin since we use AWS EC2 as our backen replicated servers.
+We can trust the auto-scaling ability provided by AWS EC2 and assume each replicated server has about the same computing power and network bandwidth.
+Since round-robin is fair under assumption of eqaul replicated server, we can easily implement the algorithms.

+## Server-push V.S Client-pull
+To maintain the consistency between cache and catalog server, we need to choose one way of synchonization model.
+The pros of server-push model are:
+1.Client don't need to keep polling the server, saving the effort of client

+The cons of server-push model are:
+1.If there are many clients, server might become bottleneck since it needs to send messages to all clients

+I finally chose Server-push model since

 **Flask  V.S Django/Struts**
 We must choose one of the web server framework to implement the servers, the pros of Django/Struts framework are:
 1. It is a versatile framework and can be used for any website (social network, news site, content management, and more) with content in any format like HTML, XML, JSON, and more.
 It works in tandem with any client-side framework.